EventStore/documentation/docs/getting-started/quickstart/README.md

 docker run                        # Start a new Docker container using the 'docker run' command
-     -d \                         # Run the container in detached mode (in the background) --name esdb-node \           # Assign the container a name ('esdb-node' in this case) -p 2113:2113 \               # Map port 2113 on the host to port 2113 in the docker container.
+     -d \                         # Run the container in detached mode (in the background) --name esdb-node \           # Assign the container a name ('esdb-node' in this case) -p 2113:2113 \               # Map port 2113 on the host to port 2113 in the Docker container.
 Required for the EventStoreDB eventstore/eventstore:lts \  # Specify the Docker image to use, in this case, the EventStoreDB long-term support version (lts)
      --insecure \                 # Run EventStoreDB in insecure mode, without authentication and SSL/TLS security (usually for development)
      --run-projections=All \      # Enable all projections in EventStoreDB, including system and user projections